Mission/Philosophy/Schoolwide Learner Outcomes of the Academy

 NVMI’s four pillars are ACADEMICS, LEADERSHIP, CITIZENSHIP, and ATHLETICS.
 Using a military framework, the goal of NVMI is to graduate cadets who are capable of meeting the admissions requirements for any college in the nation and who are prepared for their roles as future leaders of character.

 The military framework of the school develops LEADERSHIP and promotes a sense of pride and community as it requires cadets to wear a proper complete uniform each school day and begin each day with a formation that includes patriotic exercises.
-All cadets participate as members of the California Cadet Corps, and are assigned to units within a military chain of command (squads, platoons, companies, and battalions, within the Regimental Corps of NVMI Cadets).
+All cadets are assigned to units within a military chain of command (squads, platoons, companies, and battalions, within the Corps of NVMI Cadets).
 Cadets assume increased responsibility through various positions of leadership during their tenure at NVMI.
 Each academic classroom uses military protocols and cadet leadership structures to promote good order and discipline.
 Cadets also learn military customs and courtesies and achieve promotions and awards for their accomplishments.
 The military dimension of the school promotes patriotic spirit and respect for the democratic ideals of our society.

 Cadets learn what is expected of them at the Entrance Camp prior to their enrollment at NVMI, a camp which thoroughly introduces new students to the CITIZENSHIP expectations of the school.
 The disciplinary system, patterned after the military model, is fair, consistent, and predictable.
 It uses a merit and demerit system that provides both positive and negative consequences.
 All cadets share a common set of duties they are expected to fulfill as well as a code of honor requiring absolute integrity.
 Cadets also participate in a variety of school and community service activities that attempt to make our school and world a better place.
-Cadets who do not meet our expectations for conduct, integrity, and/or who do not fulfill their duties forfeit their opportunity to attend NVMI.
+Cadets who do not meet our expectations for conduct, integrity, and/or who do not fulfill their duties are given extensive supports and multiple opportunities to modify behaviors and attitudes, but may forfeit their opportunity to attend NVMI if they do not take advantage of those opportunities and supports.

 ATHLETICS is an integral part of the total educational experience here at NVMI that strives to promote all of the dimensions of personal fitness and wellness.
 NVMI cadets are provided frequent opportunities to participate in interscholastic/intramural team athletic development activities and competition.
+A standards-based physical education program all years of a cadet’s enrollment focuses on helping each cadet maximize their knowledge, skills, and dispositions in the areas of health, fitness, and wellness.
 In addition to fulfilling physical fitness goals, being involved in athletics provides cadets with opportunities to develop leadership skills and to learn the ideals of fair play and ethical behavior necessary for competition and cooperation in our society.
 It also provides our students with unique opportunities for self-discipline and self-sacrifice, as well as loyalty to the community, the school, and the team.

 Through the four pillars of ACADEMICS, LEADERSHIP, CITIZENSHIP, AND ATHLETICS, NVMI prepares students for successful admission to college, completion of college, and entry into the adult world as leaders of character who make our world a better place, do the right thing, and treat others the way they want to be treated.